Bodacious (bull): 1995: PBR World Champion Bull

 Hedeman lasted four seconds.
 Looking back at the ride, Hedeman feels he was "overconfident and underprepared".
 "When I nodded for him, the first jump felt fine," he said.
 "Then, all of a sudden, whack!
 When I hit the ground, I felt numb."
 What Hedeman could not see was how his face really looked; how much blood was on it.
 "When I was walking out of the arena I bit down and my teeth didn't come together, so I figured my jaw was broken," Hedeman recalled.
 "I didn't realize my whole face was smashed.
 But when I looked at people looking at me, they looked like they'd seen the devil."
 At the hospital, doctors diagnosed Hedeman and said every major bone in his face was broken.
 Hedeman went through two surgeries which installed six titanium plates and totaled 13 hours.
 On discharge, the swelling of his face was so extreme that his own young son could not recognize him.

-In December 1995 at the NFR, Hedeman drew Bodacious for the last time in the seventh round of the finals, part of the Championship round, about two months after his previous bout with the bull.
+In December 1995 at the NFR, Hedeman drew Bodacious for the last time in the seventh round, about two months after his previous bout with the bull.
 Hedeman "had lost twenty-five pounds and his body was still healing, but he'd managed to qualify for the National Finals Rodeo anyway".
 When it was Bodacious he drew, he climbed onto the bull's back in the chute to secure his eligibility to ride the following night, but he let the bull go out without him when the chute opened.
 He called Bodacious, "the baddest bull there has ever been".

-Then, in the 9th round of the NFR two nights later, bull rider Scott Breding drew Bodacious.
+Then, in the ninth round of the NFR two nights later, bull rider Scott Breding drew Bodacious.
 Breding had attempted Bodacious two times before.
 Scott Breding gave him his final professional ride.
 He tried wearing a hockey mask for the ride.
 It took less than four seconds for Bodacious to use the same move that he did on Hedeman to fracture Scott's left eye socket and cheekbone.
 He also broke his nose and knocked him unconscious.
 After treatment, Breding was released from University Medical Center and attended the remainder of the NFR but did not compete further.

-In round 10 of the next day, December 11, 1995, the gate opened to reveal Sammy Andrews and then a yellow bull flashed out of a chute without a rider.
+In the 10th round the next day, December 11, 1995, the gate opened to reveal Sammy Andrews and then a yellow bull flashed out of a chute without a rider.
 Andrews announced that his famous bull was officially retired.
 The crowd was both shocked and relieved.
-Bodacious was 7 years old at the time, still in his prime.
+Bodacious was seven years old at the time, still in his prime.
 "I didn't want to be the guy who let him kill someone," he said.
 "We're going to put him out on top," said Andrews.
 "I was hoping Scott would get by him.
 If the bull ever needed ridden it was last night.
 But these boys (bull riders) have made me."
 Andrews said Bodacious would be used for breeding.